Quantum walks can find a marked element on any graph: Abstract

 \section{Abstract}

 We solve an open problem by constructing quantum walks that not only detect but also find marked vertices in a graph.
-The number of steps of the quantum walk is quadratically smaller than the classical hitting time of any reversible random walk $P$ on the graph.
+In the case when the marked set $M$ consists of a single vertex, the number of steps of the quantum walk is quadratically smaller than the classical hitting time $\HT(P,M)$ of any reversible random walk $P$ on the graph.
+In the case of multiple marked elements, the number of steps is given in terms of a related quantity $\limHT$ which we call extended hitting time.

 Our approach is new, simpler and more general than previous ones.
-We introduce a notion of interpolation between the walk $P$ and the absorbing walk $P'$, whose marked states are absorbing.
-Then our quantum walk is simply the quantum analogue of the interpolation.
-Contrary to previous approaches, our results remain valid when the random walk $P$ is not state-transitive, and in the presence of multiple marked vertices.
+We introduce a notion of interpolation between the random walk $P$ and the absorbing walk $P'$, whose marked states are absorbing.
+Then our quantum walk is simply the quantum analogue of this interpolation.
+Contrary to previous approaches, our results remain valid when the random walk $P$ is not state-transitive.
+We also provide algorithms in the cases when only approximations or bounds on parameters $p_M$ (the probability of picking a marked vertex from the stationary distribution) and $\limHT$ are known.

-As a consequence we make a progress on an open problem related to the spatial search on the 2D-grid.